-Corporate governance statement The company's directors and management are committed to conducting the consolidated entity's business in an ethical manner and in accordance with the highest standards of corporate governance.
-The company has adopted and substantially complies with the ASX Corporate Governance Principles and Recommendations (3rd Edition) ('Recommendations') to the extent appropriate to the size and nature of the consolidated entity's operations.
+Corporate governance statement

+The Company's directors and management are committed to conducting the Consolidated Entity's business in an ethical manner and in accordance with the highest standards of corporate governance.
+The Company has adopted and substantially complies with the ASX Corporate Governance Principles and Recommendations (3rd Edition) ('Recommendations') to the extent appropriate to the size and nature of the Consolidated Entity's operations.

-The company has prepared a Corporate Governance Statement which sets out the corporate governance practices that were in operation throughout the financial year for the company, identifies any Recommendations that have not been followed, and provides reasons for not following such Recommendations.
+The Company has prepared a Corporate Governance Statement which sets out the corporate governance practices that were in operation throughout the financial year, identifies any Recommendations that have not been followed, and provides reasons for not following such Recommendations.

-The company's Corporate Governance Statement and policies, which will be approved at the same time as the Annual Report, can be found on its website:
+The Company's Corporate Governance Statement and policies, which is approved at the same time as the Annual Report, can be found on its website: